 - Jane Eyre — “The most classic nineteenth-century Cinderella story is probably Jane Eyre.
 The beginning of the book especially conforms to the pattern: Jane’s aunt, Mrs. Reed, and her three cousins are as awful as any stepmother and stepsisters.
 The theme is repeated when Jane goes away to school and is persecuted by teachers and students alike.
 The fairy godmother who helps her is also a teacher, Miss Temple, and her further adventures have fairytale parallels.”
 (Alison Lurie)

 - Pride and Prejudice by Jane Austen also has a mad mother and some ditzy sisters.
 She is also disadvantaged, and finds her way out by finding Mr Darcy.
-So this makes use of the same template as Cinderella.
+So this makes use of the same basic template as Cinderella.

 - Boston Adventure by Jean Stafford — Alison Lurie marks this book the last true Cinderella story by a first rate modern writer.
 Published in 1944, this basically coincides with the end of the war.
 Interestingly, we haven’t seen a straight-up Western since the end of the second world war, either.
 The second world war marked a new era of genre subversions.
 Everything everyone thought they knew about the world must have been marked out as wrong.
 Stafford’s story contains an impressive fairy godmother character who turns out to be a kind of witch.
 Boston Adventure is a fairy tale because the heroine gets her wish.
 However, Sonia never gets to marry the prince.
 As you can see, this is the beginning of the subversion.